2020 Pandemic Response Account Credit

 Request by phone (480) 423-6148 or in person at the Student Financials Office SS-138.

 As of December 17, 2018, Nelnet Campus Commerce will begin processing all student refunds for MSRP.
-To ensure you receive your student refunds, you will need to enroll with Nelnet by accessing your Student Center at My Maricopa and clicking on the Manage Refunds Link.
+To ensure you receive your student refunds, you will need to enroll with Nelnet by accessing your Student Center and clicking on the Manage Refunds Link.

 You will also need to select your option for receiving your student refund: